DebOguare/ML-Learning/README.md

-#Demand Forecasting for Retail Stores
+# Demand Forecasting for Retail Stores

-##This project demonstrates the implementation of a demand forecasting system for retail stores using Python.
+## This project demonstrates the implementation of a demand forecasting system for retail stores using Python.
 The project features a machine learning-based system where:

 - Historical sales data is collected, cleaned, and prepared for modeling.
 - Machine learning models are trained to predict future product demand based on the data.
 - The predictions enable stores to optimize inventory levels, minimize costs, and improve customer satisfaction.
-- This project provides a practical application of data science and machine learning techniques to solve real-world challenges in inventory management and supply chain optimization.

 This project provides a practical application of data science and machine learning techniques to solve real-world challenges in inventory management and supply chain optimization.